|

 [pages 223, 224, details are quoted according to Franz Schulze from page 434 notes 223, 224]

-5 ^ a b c For Geoffrey Scott VIII.)
+5 a b For Geoffrey Scott VIII.)
 11 see: 'Angewandte Architekturästhetik - Untersuchungen an Hand des Werkes von Philip Johnson' by Nana Pernod http://www.tu-cottbus.de/ [in German] and Franz Schulze: II.)
 14

 and b) following a certain "tradition" this famous contradiction is being dealt with in punch lines. ["less is more", "less is a bore" VI.)
-Img. _02 , "less is only more when more is no good", "more is more", more or less…]
+20 , "less is only more when more is no good", "more is more", "more is different" more or less …]

-7 ^ a b Compare to contemporary informational [computational] notions of complexity: Computational complexity theory
+7 Compare to contemporary informational [computational] notions of complexity: Computational complexity theory

 Kolmogorov complexity